czebe/node-swatch-names/README.md

 **A node tool to save the hassle of naming each color in your project manually.**

-Swatch-names reads standard **Photoshop .aco swatch files** finds a unique color name for every swatch item and saves the resulting color palette as an **.aco** file.
-This file can be loaded into Photoshop's swatches so developers and designers use the same color names.
+Swatch-names automatically and consistently names Photoshop color swatches to be shared among frontend developers and designers.
+Exports colors to SASS and JS variables for use in code.

-Exports your color names and values to SCSS and JS variables.
+The tool reads standard **Photoshop .aco swatch files** finds a unique color name for every swatch entry and saves the resulting color palette as an **.aco** file.
+This file can be loaded into Photoshop's Swatches so developers and designers use the same color names.

 ## Install